ismai117/DroidJobsKMP/README.md

-Kotlin Multiplatform job finder app, connecting you with the latest opportunities in the world of Android development.
+Kotlin Multiplatform job finder app, connecting you with the latest opportunities in the world of Android development.<br>
-##
-##

 <pre>
 <h2 align="center">Android</h2>
 </pre>